 What type or format of information is required?

-Who are the person/s that will be responsible for transmitting the collated information?
+Who are the person/s who will be responsible for transmitting the collated information?

-The five W's in communication management are only the guideline.
+The five W's in communication management are only the guidelines.
 Therefore, you do need to take other considerations into account, such as cost and access to information.